smartavionics/RawMouse/README.md

 **verbose** set to non-zero to increase logging verbosity

-**libspnav** on Linux and MacOS, this can be set to the pathname of the libspnav dynamic library.
-Devices accessed using this library will use the *libspnav* profile.

 **devices** is an array of device definitions, one for each supported device.
 Each definition is an array whose elements specify the vendor and product USB ids for the device, the name of the device profile to use and a description.
 Optionally, an extra dictionary of additional values can be specified.
  Currently, only *platform*, *usage_page* and *usage* values are recognised and they are used to select a particular HID interface when the device presents multiple interfaces.
+This element is not required if libspnav is used to access a spacemouse.

 **profiles** is dictionary of profile definitions.
 Each profile definition defines the axes and buttons the profile knows about.